mpaglia0/Zeta/README.md

 - Contact Form: Work in progress...

-- Go-To-Top button: Work in progress...

 - Site Logo: Work in progress...

 ### New, more modern font

 Changed the original Open Sans font with a more modern, nice, readable *Fira Sans*.

+### Back-To-Top button

+A simple/themeable back-to-top button is available

 ### Tipue Search